Yueming6568/Yueming6568.github.io/_pages/about.md

 # 🔈**JOIN US!**

 I embrace Richard Feynman's dictum, "What I can not create, I do not understand," as it aligns with my research goal, which is generating human-centric visual content to understand ourselves.
 I will continue to conduct research at the intersection of computer vision and graphics.
-Specifically, I plan to employ generative models to enhance human-computer interaction, based on technical expertise accumulated through my collaboration with 3D human-related researchers over the past year.
+Specifically, I plan to employ generative models to enhance human-computer interaction, based on technical expertise accumulated through my collaboration with 3D human-related researchers and scientists.
 Let's embark on our journey towards a technologically-advanced era of immersive human-object/scene interaction!

 <font color="red">Do not hesitate to drop me an email for any possible collaboration if you are interested in these directions:</font>
   - Generative Models